-The City functions as a service and commercial hub to the large agricultural, forestry and mining region.
-The agricultural sector is continually growing and expanding, and serves as the constant sector that softens the economic cycles realized in the mining and forestry sectors.
+The city functions as a service and commercial hub to the large agricultural, forestry and mining region.
+The agricultural base is continually growing.
+Any land that comes up for sale doesn’t stay (on the market) for very long.